zaytri/slime2/README.md

     npm run build:widget custom-widget
     ```

-10. This will create a new `widgets/release-*` folder using the name of your widget, which will look like this:
+10. This will create a new `widgets/release/custom-widget` folder using the name of your widget, which will look like this:

     ```
     ...
     📁 widgets
+      \_📁 release
          \_📁 custom-widget
-         \_📁 release-custom-widget
-            \_📄 custom-widget.css
-            \_📄 custom-widget.html
-            \_📄 custom-widget.js
+            \_📄 overlay-custom-widget.html
             \_📄 README.txt
+            \_📄 script-custom-widget.js
+            \_📄 settings-custom-widget.js
+            \_📄 styles-custom-widget.css
     ...
     ```

 - This will automatically update the HTML file to include the JS and CSS of the repo's version of slime2, replaces all instances of `{version}` with the slime2 version number, and replaces all instances of `{widget}` with your widget name.
 - This will also automatically delete any `SLIME2_*_KEY.js` files, since they shouldn't be included in a public build.

-11. Zip all of the `release-*` files and name the `.zip` whatever you want.
-I would recommend something like `Custom-Chat-1.0.0.zip`.
+11. Zip all of the `release/custom-widget` files and name the `.zip` whatever you want.
+I would recommend something like `Custom Widget 1.0.0.zip`.
 Whenever you make a new update, update that version number accordingly!

 12. Distribute that `.zip` file however you want!
 And if you just want to use your widget yourself, copy all of those files into a separate folder, copy in the `SLIME2_*_KEY*.js` file that you already downloaded from https://slime2.stream/account, and load your HTML file into a browser source in OBS as a local file!

+    > I personally recommend distributing via Ko-fi, because anyone who downloads/buys something from your shop there will automatically follow you, they'll always know when you put a new item into your shop, you can send a notice to all your followers when you've made an update, and buyers will always have access to the latest file!
+(Which doesn't happen on Etsy, where buyers can only download the file that was there at the time that they bought it.)

 13. **Bonus Tip**: Use the `widgets` folder itself as a git repo to easily track and version control your own widget development!

 14. **Bonus Tip 2**: If you create a `widgets-private` folder, you can use the commands `npm run private` and `npm run build:private` instead of `npm run widget` and `npm run build:widget`, allowing you to create widgets in there that are ignored by git.
+You can use that folder as a private repo as well!